Workiva/react-dart/README.md

 #### HTML

-In a `.html` file where Include the native javascript `react` and `react_dom` libraries _(provided with this library for compatibility reasons)_ within your `.html` file, and add an element with an `id` to mount your React component into.
+In a `.html` file, include the native javascript `react` and `react_dom` libraries _(provided with this library for compatibility reasons)_ within your `.html` file, and also add an element with an `id` to mount your React component.

 Lastly, add the `.js` file that Dart will generate.
 The file will be the name of the `.dart` file that contains your `main` entrypoint, with `.js` at the end.